KieranSweeden/llama-log/TESTING.md

 The testing spreadsheet used to test Llama Log can be found [here](https://docs.google.com/spreadsheets/d/1SXklniT6aiyQOdub6iv8LPJcEH9exj1sZnazYNQNC1U/edit?usp=sharing).

 Llama was developed using Google Chrome & it's Dev Tools.
 Despite using this browser for development, I thought it was safe to apply the same test methodologies used on other browsers to Google Chrome, to solidify it's functionality.

+The results were almost entirely positive.
+The only problem that was presented was a visual one, that being the progress bar of the forms not animating as intended.

 ### Software